SandraKla/AdRI/README.md

 ## Contact

+**Warning!** This Shiny application has not been enough validated for the basis of a medical diagnosis!
+There is no warranty for the app and/or the reference intervals!

 You are welcome to:
 - Submit suggestions and bugs at: https://github.com/SandraKla/Age-dependent-Reference-Intervals/issues
 - Make a pull request on: https://github.com/SandraKla/Age-dependent-Reference-Intervals/pulls